-Historical drilling on the property includes of 2,996 m in 14 holes (7 RC and 7 diamond holes) by two previous operators within a 1.0 km by 0.4 km area.
+Historical drilling on the property includes of 2,996 metres in 14 holes (seven RC and seven diamond holes) by two previous operators within a 1.0 kilometre by 0.4 kilometre area.
 This drilling tested five main mineralized targets, providing focus for the Company's first drill program on two main zones:

-The Socavon del Diablo Zone: host to Ag-Zn-Pb mineralization in volcanic tuffs and breccia in the eastern part of the basin, and; The Silver Mantos Zone: comprising the western part of the basin with several historic high grade silver intersections in flat-lying tuff and breccia zones.
+- The Socavon del Diablo Zone: host to silver-zinc-lead mineralization in volcanic tuffs and breccia in the eastern part of the basin, and; - The Silver Mantos Zone: comprising the western part of the basin with several historic high grade silver intersections in flat-lying tuff and breccia zones.

-Between April and June, 2012, the Company completed a 27 hole, 3,224 m drill program that focused on the Silver Mantos (12 holes) and Socavon del Diablo (9 holes) zones, with the remaining 6 holes testing outside targets.
+Between April and June, 2012, the Company completed a 27 hole, 3,224 metre drill program that focused on the Silver Mantos (12 holes) and Socavon del Diablo (nine holes) zones, with the remaining six holes testing outside targets.
 The program was successful in confirming and expanding the mineralized zones at Silver Mantos and Socavon del Diablo and in discovering new mineralized zones.
-Results were reported in news releases dated June 14, June 20, July 5, July 10 and July 24, 2012.
+Results were reported in news releases dated June 14th, June 20th, July 5th, July 10th and July 24th, 2012.
 Following the Phase I program, both zones remained open to expansion in all directions.

-On November 26, 2012, the Company announced the commencement of a Phase II drill program of approximately 6,500 metres.
+On November 26th, 2012, the Company announced the commencement of a Phase II drill program of approximately 6,500 metres.
 The drill plan included infill and expansion holes as well as the testing of new areas, with the overall program designed to define a NI 43-101 compliant silver-lead-zinc resource at Chinchillas in 2013.

-The Phase II drill program was concluded in early March 2013, and exceeded the planned drilling with a total of 7,286 metres completed over 49 holes.
+The Phase II drill program concluded in early March 2013, and exceeded the planned drilling with a total of 7,286 metres completed over 49 holes.
 The step-out drilling successfully expanded the Socavon del Diablo and Silver Mantos mineralized zones in most directions.
 In addition, a second style of mineralization was identified in, and at the contact with, the Ordivician basement pelites and sandstone schists.
-This basement mineralization is characterized by silver, lead and zinc in structures and breccias within the basement schists, occurring beneath the volcanic hosts.
+This basement mineralization is characterized by silver, lead and zinc minerals in structures and breccias within the basement schists, occurring beneath the volcanic hosts.

-Phase II drill results were reported in news releases dated January 16, February 27, March 14, and April 11, 2013.
+Phase II drill results were reported in news releases dated January 16th, February 27th, March 14th, and April 11th, 2013.
 For full details the reader is referred to the original news releases, as well as drill plan maps and summary tables of results posted to the Company's website.

-The results of all drilling were compiled and modeled, and on May 9th, 2013, the Company reported the first independent NI 43-101 compliant resource estimate for the Chinchillas Project.
-A technical report supporting the resource estimate is filed on SEDAR dated June 20th 2013 and is no longer considered current.
+The results of all drilling were compiled and modeled, and on May 9^{th} , 2013, the Company reported the first independent NI 43-101 compliant resource estimate for the Chinchillas Project.
+A technical report supporting the resource estimate is filed on SEDAR dated June 20^{th} 2013 and is no longer considered current.

-In the third quarter of 2013, a surface exploration program, including surface mapping, sampling and a ground magnetic geophysical survey, was undertaken to define new drill targets in preparation for a Phase III drill program.
+In the third quarter of 2013 a surface exploration program, including surface mapping, sampling and a ground magnetic geophysical survey, was undertaken to define new drill targets in preparation for a Phase III drill program.